-New York City Marathon: Jepkosgei upsets Keitany to win women's race
+New York City Marathon: Jepkosgei tops Keitany in debut, Kamworor wins for second time

 OLYMPIC GOLD MEDALIST KIKKAN RANDALL OPENS UP ABOUT HER CANCER BATTLE, RUNNING NYC MARATHON

-Desisa was attempting to defend his title 29 days after winning worlds in Doha, Qatar, in boiling conditions he described this week as "dangerous."
-With a temperature of 84 degrees F for the midnight start, 18 of 73 men didn't finish that race.

 Roughly 52,000 took to the streets of New York City on Sunday on the trek to the finish line in Central Park after winding through New York's five boroughs.
+Last year, a world record 52,813 crossed the finish.

+Manuela Schär of Switzerland won her third straight women's wheelchair title, giving her eight consecutive marathon major victories.
+After rolling ahead of the record pace for much of the race, Schär crossed the finish about a minute off the mark at 1:44:20.

+Daniel Romanchuk of the United States repeated as men's wheelchair champion in another tight finish over Switzerland's Marcel Hug.
+Romanchuk held off Hug by one second for the second straight year, crossing the finish line 1:37:24 England's David Weir and American Aaron Pike were also within 10 seconds.

 CLICK HERE FOR THE FOX NEWS APP